peterpeterparker/daviddalbusco.com/src/blog/building-a-github-actions-integration-with-oidc-authentication.md

 }
 ```

-After a successful verification, `save_unique_token_jti` stores the JTI claim and rejects any future request using the same token.
+One last thing worth mentioning: JTI replay protection.
+The verification function intentionally does not handle replay attacks on its own — that responsibility is left to the consumer of the crate (here again, I love abstraction therefore I use multiple layers).
+That's why `save_unique_token_jti` records the JTI only if it hasn't been seen before, rejecting any future request using the same token.

 Then the workflow metadata is saved — this is what powers the deployment history displayed in the Juno console — and finally the identity is registered as a controller, the ephemeral access key that the CLI will use for the rest of the workflow.

 ---